Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 s−1 for the observer, fixed relative to the

 stars.
-Here were used the following data: the angular momentum of the Earth J • s, radius of the Earth m, the speed of gravity is assumed equal to the speed of light.
-Such a
+Here were used the following data: the angular momentum of the Earth

-field is extremely weak and requires extremely sensitive measurements to be
+m.
+Such a field is extremely weak and requires very sensitive measurements to be detected.
+One experiment to measure the field

-detected.
-One experiment to measure such field was the Gravity Probe B mission.
+was the Gravity Probe B mission.

 If we use the preceding formula for the second